Anthony Strollo: Genovese regime

 In 1957, Strollo assisted Genovese in planning an assassination attempt on Frank Costello.
 On the day of the murder attempt, Strollo met with Costello in the late afternoon and learned his itinerary for the evening.
-Strollo then passed that information on to Genovese's hitman.
+Strollo then passed that information on to Vincent Gigante, who was to be the shooter.
 Although Costello was only slightly wounded in the attack, he immediately retired from the family and passed the leadership to Genovese.
 Genovese now ran what is today known as the Genovese crime family.

 In 1959, Strollo changed loyalties again and joined in a conspiracy against Genovese.
 After a secret meeting with Gambino crime family boss Carlo Gambino, Strollo allegedly participated in a plot to set up Genovese on a drug trafficking conviction.
 In 1959, Genovese was sent to prison for 15 years on narcotics trafficking charges.

 The imprisoned Genovese now allegedly decided to kill Strollo.
 One theory is that Genovese learned that Strollo had betrayed him.
 However, a second theory states that Strollo had cheated Genovese of tribute from a drug operation.

 Disappearance

 On the morning of April 8, 1962, Strollo disappeared after leaving his residence in Fort Lee, New Jersey.
-His remains were never recovered and no one was ever charged in his disappearance.
+His remains were never recovered and no one was charged in his disappearance.
 When government witness Joseph Valachi later visited Genovese in prison, Genovese allegedly hinted at responsibility for Strollo's murder.